meilisearch/specifications/text/0000-data-types.md

 Meilisearch accepts complex data structures, no matter the deepness level.

 > See 3.3.
 Nested structures section.

+#### 2.1.6. `null`

+The null type can be pushed into Meilisearch but it won't be taken into account for indexing.

 ## 3. Technical Details